johannschopplich/buldy/README.md

 The framework serves the following purposes:

 - ⚡️&nbsp; Everything you need to create a solid project
+- 𝐓&nbsp; Typography system where all font sizes are intertwined
+- 📐️&nbsp; Powerful **responsive spacing system** using multipliers of the unit value
 - 🌈&nbsp; Easy editable and extendable CSS variables
-- 🏓&nbsp; No preprocessor necessary if unwanted — [just plug'n'play](https://github.com/jschopplich/buldy/blob/master/dist/buldy.css)
+- 🎈&nbsp; No preprocessor necessary if unwanted — [just plug'n'play](https://github.com/jschopplich/buldy/blob/master/dist/buldy.css)
-- 🎈&nbsp; Tiny modern CSS reset that covers the basics
-- 📐&nbsp; Magical 12 column grid plus [iota grid](https://github.com/korywakefield/iota) included
+- 📖&nbsp; Magical 12 column grid plus [iota grid](https://github.com/korywakefield/iota) included
 - 🏗&nbsp; Comes with a handful of components &amp; utilities
 - ✅&nbsp; Good Semantics